 Whichever way you want to treat them, go ahead and give it a try.
-You will be very happy you did after you see and taste these most delicious candy treats.
+You will be very happy you did after you see and taste these most delicious candy bars.

 Almond Joys Copycat Recipe

-- Lay a piece of parchement paper on a cookie sheet.
+- Lay a piece of parchment paper on a cookie sheet.

-- Add the shredded coconut, coconut oil, maple syrup, almond extract and pinh of salt to a food processor.
+- Add the shredded coconut, coconut oil, maple syrup, almond extract, and a pinch of salt to a food processor.

 - Process for about a minute or two until all is mixed well and the coconut is in very small pieces.

 - Remove from the processor and form into a ball.
 Divide into 12 balls.